ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

      ```
      {: pre}

      b.
-Set the host to automatically log into the iSCSI array:
+Set the host to automatically log in to the iSCSI array:
      ```
      iscsiadm -m node -L automatic
      ```
      {: pre}

-9. Verify that the host has logged into the iSCSI array and maintained its sessions.
+9. Verify that the host is logged in to the iSCSI array and maintained its sessions.
    ```
    iscsiadm -m session
    ```